Nice to meet you.

 What I dislike about PlanSwift

-• I find that building indexes in PlanSwift is more complicated than it should be, which can slow me down when I am trying to organize my takeoffs efficiently.
+• I’ve noticed that building indexes in PlanSwift can be more complicated than expected, which often slows me down when trying to organize takeoffs efficiently.

 What G2 users dislike about PlanSwift